Destiny 2: The Final Shape: Act 2

 A few weeks later, the Guardian speaks with Ikora in the Tower, who reveals to them that the Echoes of the Witness that were discharged from the Traveler's Pale Heart are in fact memories of the civilizations that were annihilated by the Witness and the Black Fleet.
-As one of these objects of immense power landed on Nessus, the Conductor was granted the ability to take full control the Vex there to carry out its will.
+As one of these objects of immense power landed on Nessus, the Conductor was granted the ability to take full control of the Vex there to carry out its will.
 Ikora sends the Guardian back to Nessus to enter its depths to follow the draining radiolaria deep below the planetoid's crust.
-They eventually find Kalliks, Baron of House Dusk, and kill him to release a Vex Hydra, Hypolydron, Captive Mind, and destroy it for Failsafe to extract and decipher data from its tail in order to find way further deep into Nessus and learn of the Conductor's motives and to recover the Echo of Command.
+They eventually find Kalliks, Baron of House Dusk, and kill him to release a Vex Hydra, Hypolydron, Captive Mind, and destroy it for Failsafe to extract and decipher data from its tail in order to find a way deeper into Nessus and learn of the Conductor's motives and to recover the Echo of Command.

 The Guardian then returns to the Nessian caverns and delves deeper into the planetoid.
 The Guardian arrives in a giant radiolaria aqueduct complex, but is unable to follow the radiolaria further into the planetoid.
 Failsafe then advises the Guardian to release nanobots in the planetoid's radiolaria so she could track its movement; through the nanobots, she discovers that the radiolaria is actually being redirected to the planetary core of Nessus.
 Returning to the aqueduct complex, the Guardian fights through Vex as well as Taken forces as they make their way towards Nessus's core.
 The Guardian is then summoned by Ikora, who advises them that Failsafe has devised a plan to open a portal directly to the Conductor itself, but will require centuries worth of Vex data that can be retrieved from the mind of Saint-14's corpse in the Infinite Forest on Mercury.
 (Note: As previously seen at the end of Curse of Osiris.)

 The Guardian, Saint, and Osiris then return to the Nessian depths.
 Osiris reveals that Saint's tomb in the Infinite Forest on Mercury could be accessed through Nessus.
 The Guardian unlocks the way into the archived version of the Infinite Forest and into the tomb of Saint-14.
 Saint interacts with his corpse, merging his current memories with those of his past self and giving him renewed conviction, while Failsafe uses the data to locate the Conductor.
 The Guardian, Osiris, and Saint confront the Conductor, revealed to be Maya Sundaresh of the Ishtar Collective.
 Saint orders Maya to stand down, but Maya declares that she will use Nessus's radiolaria through the Echo of the Witness to bring about a Golden Age where everything is turned to Vex under her control.
 The Guardian, Osiris, and Saint then flee as Maya commands her Vex to attack them.
 At the Tower, Saint advises the Guardian that Failsafe is working to reestablish access to Maya's stronghold at the core of Nessus.